BirdeeHub/ExampleKotlinPluginLoader/README.md

 Use it if your program needs to load plugins!

+It can load .jar and .class files from file or directory that contain a class that implements MyPlugin

 This was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful